ideaweb/firefox-safari-style/README.md

 In case of _blue_, please check the list of [known issues](https://github.com/ideaweb/firefox-safari-style/issues) to see if it has been previously reported.
 Otherwise, please open a ticket [here](https://github.com/ideaweb/firefox-safari-style/issues).

+## Development

+If you want to contribute or to make your own changes please edit userChrome.scss file only.
+Then just run `make` in root folder of this repository to get more details how to create final CSS files.

 ---

 Mozilla and Firefox are trademarks of the Mozilla Foundation in the U.S. and other countries.